 At many of these spectacular events you'll get to see thousands of people with beautiful offerings in hand gathering beside canals and rivers, under bridges, outside temples and anywhere else for that matter, just enjoying the moment.

 You really should go out and celebrate this exhilarating festive occasion.
 Go light a candle and an incense stick, place a coin, secretively make a wish and slowly release your offering into the water and watch it float gently downstream.
-It is believed that the longer your candle stays alight, the stronger your desires and fulfillment will be achieved.
+It is believed that the longer your candle can stay alight, the stronger your desires and fulfilment will be achieved.
 Some say you could be freed from your sins too.